beamable/Microservices-TimedRewards/README.md

 This **Unity Custom Package** is a Beamable Microservice intended for use in a Unity project with the "Beamable SDK for Unity".

 ### Microservice
 This Microservice grants timed login rewards to players.

-Configure a piece of `TimedRewards` content, and call the `Claim` method on the microservice.
+**Usage**: Configure a piece of `TimedRewards` content, and call the `Claim` method on the microservice.

 **Project Configuration**
 * Configuration follows format of [Distributing A Microservice](https://docs.beamable.com/docs/distributing-a-microservice)